luluzheng1/LootTable/README.md

 # Loot_Generator

-## A console application written in Ruby that generators loot to stdout from a defined set of loot tables, per user request
+## A console application written in Ruby that generates loot to stdout from a defined set of loot tables, per user request

 * This program reads data from a json file, "loot_table_example.json"
 * To run the program, type ruby main.rb